ANIME EXPO

 user interviews

-Understanding what an attendee or vendor would need for their Anime Expo weekend planning is vital for the added feature for Anime Expo.
+Understanding what an attendee or vendor would need for their Anime Expo weekend planning is vital for the added feature of Anime Expo.

 So, I recruited 6 participants for my user interviews.
 My participants were: